serverless/serverless/CONTRIBUTING.md

 Then, to begin development fork repository and run `npm install` in its root folder.

+## Getting started

+A good first step is to search for open [issues](https://github.com/serverless/serverless/issues).
+Issues are labeled, and some good issues to start with are labeled: [good first issue](https://github.com/serverless/serverless/labels/good%20first%20issue) and [help wanted](https://github.com/serverless/serverless/labels/help%20wanted).

 ## When you propose a new feature or bug fix

 Please make sure there is an open issue discussing your contribution before jumping into a Pull Request!